When viewing stops on a map, how do I see the next departures for a stop ?

 and Opera along with Internet Explorer 11 and Microsoft Edge.
 On mobiles it has been tested on Android using both the native browser and Chrome.

-For Safari testing has been limited but it is confirmed to work well using ipads running IOS 8.4.1 and 9.3.5
+For Safari testing has been limited but it is confirmed to work well using ipads running older versions of IOS and on modern Macbooks.

 Why are some functions on YourStop extremely quick while others are less so ?